 Taking The SGR From Nairobi To Kilifi

-If your final destination is Kilifi, skip Mombasa and take the Inter-County train as far as Mariakani.
-From there, take a matatu shuttle bus straight to Kilifi town, or have a private taxi organized to pick you up from the terminal.
+If your final destination is Kilifi, skip Mombasa and take the Inter-county train as far as Mariakani.
+From there, take a matatu shuttle bus straight to Kilifi town, or have a private taxi pick you up from the terminal.

 Whether you’re a recent arrival or have lived in Kenya for years, the SGR is a wonderful way to see more of Kenya.
 If you have visitors or are simply trying to save on your trip to the coast, this is an excellent cost-saving option.
 Be sure to bring enough food, water, and a sense of adventure.

 Any inquiries about the SGR are made through Kenya Railways.